2006 Georgia Bulldogs football team

-The 2006 Georgia Bulldogs football team completed the season with a 9–4 record.
-The Bulldogs had an SEC record of 4–4.
-Despite losses to unranked Kentucky and Vanderbilt, Georgia salvaged its season by beating two ranked teams in the last two games of the season: #5 Auburn and #15 Georgia Tech.
-A victory over #14 Virginia Tech in the 2006 Chick-fil-A Bowl gave the Georgia Bulldogs three consecutive victories over top 25 teams.
-This was the team's sixth season under the guidance of head coach Mark Richt.
+Despite losses to unranked Kentucky and Vanderbilt, Georgia salvaged its season by beating two ranked teams in the last two games of the regular season: no. 5 Auburn and no. 15 Georgia Tech.
+The victory over no. 14 Virginia Tech in the Chick-fil-A Bowl gave the Bulldogs three consecutive win over ranked teams.
+Georgia Bulldogs was ranked no. 23 in the final AP poll.